alannagenin/ProjectPython/README.md

 ## Testing

 Finally, we did somes tests to know if our functions are well defined.
-To that extend, unit tests are performed using the module [unittest](https://docs.python.org/3/library/unittest.html).
+It is important because the algorithm might fail.
+To that extent, unit tests are performed using the module [unittest](https://docs.python.org/3/library/unittest.html).

 ```python
 #importing